Machine Learning (In) Security: A Stream of Problems: Data Collection Challenges

-A common practice to obtain labels and mitigate the aformentioned problems is to rely on the labels assigned by AVs.
-A common approach is to use the VirusTotal service~\cite{virustotal}, that provides detection results based on more than sixty antivirus engines available in the platform.
+A common practice to obtain labels and mitigate the aforementioned problems is to rely on the labels assigned by AVs by using the VirusTotal service~\cite{virustotal}, which provides detection results based on more than sixty antivirus engines available on the platform.
 Unfortunately, AV labels are not uniform~\cite{BOTACIN2020101859}, with each vendor reporting a distinct label.
-Therefore, researchers have either to select an specific AV to label their samples (according to their established criteria), or adopt a committee-based approach to unify the labels.
+Therefore, researchers have either to select a specific AV to label their samples (according to their established criteria) or adopt a committee-based approach to unify the labels.
 For Windows malware, AVClass~\cite{Sebastian2016} is widely used for this purpose and, for Android malware, Euphony~\cite{Hurier2017} is used.
 Both of these techniques were evaluated by the authors using a high number of malware (8.9 million in AVClass and more than 400 thousand samples in Euphony), obtaining a significant F-measure score (bigger than 90\% in both cases) and generating consistent results to create real datasets such as AndroZoo~\cite{Allix:2016:ACM:2901739.2903508}, which uses Euphony~\cite{Hurier2017} to generate malware family labels.
 Although AVs can mitigate the labeling problem, their use should consider the drawbacks of AV internals.
-As shown in Section~\ref{sec:tasks}, AVs provide two labels: detection and family attribution.
-Both the detection label as well as the family attribution label change very often over time: newly-released samples are often assigned a generic and/or heuristic label at initial time and this is further evolved as new, more specific signatures are added to the AV to detect this threat class.
-Therefore, the date in which the samples are labeled might significantly affect the \ac{ML} results.
-Recent research shows that AVs label might not establish before the 20 or 30 days after a new threat is released~\cite{BOTACIN2020101859}.
+AVs provide two labels: detection and family attribution.
+Both the detection label as well as the family attribution label change very often over time: newly-released samples are often assigned a generic and/or heuristic label at the initial time and this is further evolved as new, more specific signatures are added to the AV to detect this threat class.
+Therefore, the date on which the samples are labeled might significantly affect the \ac{ML} results.
+Recent research shows that AVs labels might not establish before 20 or 30 days after a new threat is released~\cite{BOTACIN2020101859}.
 To mitigate this problem, delayed evaluation approaches should be considered, as shown in Section~\ref{sec:evaluation}.